 Special dental cements are used to attach the metal brackets to the teeth.
 These dental cements are polymerized with the help of visible light.
 This means that during the process of cementing the brackets, the orthodontist will put protective eyewear on both the patient and themselves and use visible light to create a reaction in the cement that attaches the bracket to the tooth.

 Once the brackets are all attached, the archwire is placed through slots on the brackets.
-The orthodontist will determine what thickness of archwires are best for your teeth.
+The orthodontic metal braces will determine what thickness of archwires are best for your teeth.
 These properties determine how much force will be exerted onto your teeth.
 Thicker wires put more pressure on the teeth and encourage faster and more drastic adjustments.

 Wires also can come in multiple shapes, depending on your mouth’s specific needs.
 Once attached to the brackets with the rubber bands, the wire becomes the active component of the braces.